sturob/vim-outsiders/README.md

 # outsiders.vim

-'Move' the file you are editing to an adjacent tmux pane.
+Move the file you are editing in vim (current buffer) to an adjacent tmux pane.

 Think of it as a way to fork and merge Vim instances within tmux.